fluffgfx/dragon/README.md

-dragon
+Dragon
 ======

-very simple program that draws dragon fractal
+A very simple program that draws a dragon fractal ascii-style.